Complex Regulation and New Venture Projects

 Improvements by Regulators

 Wherever possible regulatory drafting needs to reduce, and avoid additional, government control.
 Overwhelmingly, Government and bureaucracy is a dominant negative feature that deflates and demotivates any positive impact upon entrepreneurial opportunity.
 Regulatory Impact Assessment (RIA) needs to clearly identify the person(s) for whom it is being done.
 It must cease its negative focus on costs, risks and burdens in order to consider the scope and range of opportunities potentially arising from it, particularly new project/new venture opportunities, with the regulator as facilitator of new venture projects, not the barrier.
 Regulators need to increasingly build in knowledge stimulants, such as University links, R&D or incubators to yield a better new venture outcome.
+Liability limited by a scheme approved under Professional Standards Legislation This fact sheet is intended only to provide a summary and general overview on matters of interest.
+It does not constitute legal advice.
+You should always seek legal and other professional advice which takes account of your individual circumstances.

 Comments